wqweto/VbPeg/README.md

   -o OUTFILE      write result to OUTFILE [default: stdout] -tree           output parse tree
-  -ir             output intermediate represetation -public         emit public VB6 class module -private        emit private VB6 class module -module NAME    VB6 class/module name [default: OUTFILE] -userdata NAME  parser context UserData member data-type [default: Variant] -q              in quiet operation outputs only errors
+  -ir             output intermediate represetation -set NAME=VALUE set or modify grammar settings
+  -q              in quiet operation outputs only errors -nologo         suppress startup banner
+  -allrules       output all rules (don't skip unused) -trace          trace in_file.peg parsing as performed by %1.exe

 If no -tree/-ir is used emits VB6 code.
 If no -o is used writes result to console.
-If no -public/-private is used emits standard .bas module.
 ```